 Virtual-Processor Class Description CPU VP Required VP for execution of SPL routines Default VP for execution of C UDRs.
 A UDR must be well behaved to run in the CPU VP.
-User-defined VP VP for execution of C UDR that has some ill-behaved characteristics JVP VP for execution of Java UDR This VP class contains the Java Virtual Machine (Java VM).
+User-defined VP VP for execution of C UDR that has some ill-behaved characteristics but does not contain system() functions.
+For information on system() functions, see "Using Operating System Functions" on page 10-25.
+JVP VP for execution of Java UDRThis VP class contains the Java Virtual Machine (Java VM).